Leopard-2019/liri-node-app/README.md

       An example using the band "u2" is shown in figure1 contained in the images folder.

-   B. node liri.js spotify-this-song  song name here
+   B. node liri.js spotify-this-song  "song name here"

        This will show the following information about the song in your terminal/bash window